 In the Netherlands, cartels are illegal.
-A cartel agreement is an agreement between competitors with the intention of hindering or restricting competition or creating false competition.
-Cartel agreements can also exist between suppliers and buyers, for example regarding the retail prices.
+This is specified in the Dutch Competition Act (Mededingingswet).
+A cartel agreement is an agreement between competitors with the intention of hindering or restricting competition, or creating false competition.
+Cartel agreements can also exist between suppliers and buyers, for example on the retail prices.
+Cartels disadvantage consumers and obstruct competition.

 Agreements you are not allowed to make